Team DMC

 • Paul Brennan, Lead Independent Living Advocate

-• Ivan Cortez, Lead Home Access Specialist
+• Ivan Cortez, Lead Home and Community Access Coordinator

 • The dotted lines show Leads being connected to the team members they supervise.